 Moreover, you should seek medical attention right after the accident, even if you feel fine.
 For one thing, adrenaline pumping through your veins can protect you from feeling any pain immediately, and other issues may arise later.
 A doctor can assess your condition, provide an initial diagnosis, or even order extra tests.

 Seeking medical attention immediately can also be strategically smart for your compensation claim.
 When there is tangible proof you sought help right after the incident, it would be harder for the other party to argue your injuries were not the result of the collision.
 The longer you wait, the more difficult it will be to show the connection between your health and the crash.

 Using Traffic Tickets in Settlement Negotiations

-Police officers usually investigate a number of factors before issuing a traffic ticket.
-For example, they may interview witnesses, note the position of the cars at the time of the accident, and review traffic conditions, weather conditions, extent of property damage, and skid marks to find out who was at fault for the accident.
+Police officers usually investigate several factors before issuing a traffic ticket.
+For example, they may interview witnesses, note the position of the cars at the time of the accident, and review traffic conditions, weather conditions, the extent of property damage, and skid marks to find out who was at fault for the accident.
 In most cases, accidents are caused by negligent driving or violation of the state’s traffic laws.

 The Scene of the Accident